What is a HIM?

 I continued to work at iSOFT through various acquisitions (IBA, back to CSC), took time off to travel, had two kids and then in 2015 I realised I hadn’t been on ‘the other side’ for a while, so I moved to Calvary Healthcare as their National Clinical Applications Manager across the group of 11+ hospitals and 20+ aged care facilities.
 This was a great chance to update and solidify my industry knowledge and experience firsthand some of the IT challenges faced in hospitals today (and the ever-present patient numbering on paper versus electronic challenges)!

 In 2015, the opportunity of working with MKM Health (and some old friends) arose and I jumped at the chance to help the business grow.
 I started as Customer Support Manager, then moved to consulting on a range of projects including NSW eHealth notifications to General Practitioners, Australian Commission on Safety and Quality in Health Care medication chart audit, NSW Cancer Institute Breast Cancer Screening IT system review, Chris O’Brien Lifehouse medical imaging repository, St Vincents Health Care Risk IT system review and Genesis Care IT process review.

 And now … I am in Product Management looking after enhancements and releases for our Smartpage Clinical Communications and Task Management solution!
 I even get the chance to talk about patient numbering every now and again with the Miya Precision Team.

 HIMs continue to evolve and take on various roles across the healthcare IT landscape.
 They can still be found in medical record departments but are also often customers in Hospital IT Project roles, business experts in health departments and data analytic academic experts.
 Yes – we pop up everywhere… So whenever you start thinking that medical record number formats don’t matter, think again!

-Athene Alleck is the Smartpage Product Manager at Alcidion
+Athene Alleck is the Smartpage Product Lead at Alcidion